Filter-Bubble/stroll/README.md

 |weighted avg |      0.94  |    0.94  |    0.94   |  49479|

-# Ensemble prediction

-We trained several models, most of which are similarly good (or bad).
-An ensemble is a method to further increase the model performance.
-For this we need a way to combine the indenpendent classifications in a single classifier.
-A simple way is to use marjority voting: the label with the most votes wins.
-But this does not make the best use of the separate classifiers.
-We'll combine the individual label distributions in a single distribution by multiplying the distributions.
-This is known as 'conflation' (in physics), or 'product-of-experts', or a logarithmic opinion pool.

-## unweighted
-First we'll try an unweighted product.

-## weighted

-We are also looking into using weight factors, following the references below.
-The idea is to minimize the KL divergence of ensemble.

 # References

 1. [Encoding Sentences with Graph Convolutional Networks for Semantic Role Labeling](https://arxiv.org/abs/1703.04826)